MartinFk/VRQuestionnaireToolkit/README.md

 (For existing projects, please see Wiki/Integration)

 ## Documentation
-Visit the <a href="https://github.com/MartinFk/VRQuestionnaireToolkit/wiki"> Wiki</a> for full documentation.
+Visit the 📘<a href="https://github.com/MartinFk/VRQuestionnaireToolkit/wiki"> Wiki</a> for full documentation.

 ## Known Issues
 1) Do not use your selected delimiter (e.g. ";") in your question